 The Environmental Assessment Office began the review in 2024, to evaluate whether the act is:

-As a first step in 2024, the EAO talked to First Nations, and key partners and stakeholders, including groups that participate in environmental assessments.
+As the first step in the review in 2024, the EAO talked to First Nations, and key partners and stakeholders, including groups that participate in environmental assessments.
 The EAO wanted to understand what is working well with the act and what challenges have emerged.
+The EAO engaged with:

 Throughout the implementation of the act, government partners, First Nations, industry and the public have consistently emphasized the need for a predictable, efficient and effective regulatory system.
 This applies not only to project approvals, but also post-approval project changes, monitoring, compliance and enforcement.